Cleiton Silva: Shanghai Shenxin

-Cleiton Silva transferred to China League One side Shanghai Shenxin.
+Silva transferred to China League One side Shanghai Shenxin.

 Bengaluru FC

 In June 2020, Silva signed for Indian Super League club Bengaluru FC for one-year deal, with an option to extend for another year.

 East Bengal

 In August 2022, Silva was announced as one of the five foreigners signed by East Bengal for the upcoming season.

 On 28 August, he made his debut against Kolkata derby rival ATK Mohun Bagan in the Durand Cup, which ended in a narrow 1–0 loss.
 He came on as a half-time substitute for compatriot Eliandro.
 Six days later, he scored his first two goals for the club against Mumbai City, in a thrilling 4–3 win.
 He perfectly executed a free-kick and later the winner in the 81st-minute to hand East Bengal their first competitive win after seven months.
+On 16 April 2025 his contract was terminated by East Bengal after altercation with head coach Oscar Bruzon.